Email segmentation divides your subscribers into smaller groups based on a set of characteristics that will help you deliver more personalized emails.

 Another way to look at your subscribers is by engagement.
 Take a look at your email metrics and separate the less active subscribers from those who engage often.
 This way, you can create a segment of highly-engaged readers and offer them different incentives or encourage them to share content.

-Alternatively, you can target your active subscribers by sending them other types of emails such as surveys or referrals to learn more about them and keep the momentum going.
+Armed with this information, you can send a dedicated campaign designed to re-engage your inactive subscribers.
+Alternatively, you can target inactive subscribers by sending them other types of emails, such as surveys or referrals to learn more about them and keep the momentum going.

 Customer happiness and user experience are paramount to retaining customers and growing your business.
 The best way to monitor happiness is to send your subscribers surveys via email.